 10. Lower speed and more vulnerable in traffic

 Many drivers are not very considerate to bikes on the road especially in North America were bike transportation has always taken a back seat to the automobile.
 E-bikes don't go that fast so getting around in traffic can be more dangerous.
 Bad weather also makes it more difficult for drivers to see you.
 That is why being seen and wearing bright clothing is very important for proper road safety.

 Being seen is very important for your safety

 11. No creature comforts and extra conveniences

-Riding a bike is less comfortable than driving in a car.
+Riding an E-bike is less comfortable than driving in a car.
 On hot days there is no AC and on cold days there is no heat.
 Answering a phone call or listening to music is not as convenient and can be much more dangerous on a bike.